MetaFam/metagame-wiki/docs/playbooks/how-to-install-wallet-get-gas.md

   ![](/img/2022-11-20-18-43-29.png)

-3. Next and as you're here reading this playbook, we assume you want to "Create a wallet" to set up a fresh wallet.
+3. Next and as you're here reading this playbook, we assume you want to set up a fresh wallet.
+Click "Create a wallet".

   ![](/img/2022-11-20-18-46-06.png)

-4. Before we create a wallet, we need to secure it with a password.
+4. Before creating a wallet, we need to secure MetaMask with a password.
+Coose one that is more than 8 characters long.
 For more info on Metamask & passwords, read this [help article](https://metamask.zendesk.com/hc/en-us/articles/4405451730331-Passwords-and-MetaMask)

   ![](/img/2022-11-20-18-48-36.png)